adbar/simplemma/README.rst

     'son' # valid common name, but what about the verb form?

-As the focus lies on overall coverage, some short frequent words (typically: pronouns) can need post-processing, this generally concerns 10-20 tokens per language.
+As the focus lies on overall coverage, some short frequent words (typically: pronouns and conjunctions) may need post-processing, this generally concerns a few dozens of tokens per language.

 Additionally, the current absence of morphosyntactic information is both an advantage in terms of simplicity and an impassable frontier with respect to lemmatization accuracy, e.g. to disambiguate between past participles and adjectives derived from verbs in Germanic and Romance languages.
 In most cases, ``simplemma`` often doesn't change the input then.